| Our Union | News & Events | News | April 28 is the National Day of Mourning

 April 28 is the National Day of Mourning

-The National Day of Mourning is observed every year in Canada on April 28 to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.
-The observance began in 1984 and it was officially declared an annual day of remembrance the following year by the Canadian Labour Congress.
+National Day of Mourning is observed every year in Canada on April 28 to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.
+The observance has a decades-long history, beginning in 1984.
+It was officially declared an annual day of remembrance the following year by the Canadian Labour Congress.
 In 1991, the day became a national observance, when the Workers’ Mourning Day Act was passed.

 The Ontario Nurses’ Association has been a leader in occupational health and safety issues that affect not only our members, but everyone in society.
 We will continue to advocate for members’ health and safety at the government, employer and Bargaining Unit levels.